smartcatdev/support-system/readme.txt

 - English
 - French ( Provided by [Philippe Chiorboli](https://www.guerni.fr/ "Philippe Chiorboli") )
 - Dutch ( Provided by [Hinse Rot](https://hinserot.nl/ "Hinse Rot") )
+- German Provided by [XaLpHa](https://empyrion-brb.de/ "XaLpHa") [HolgerKuehn](https://virtual-services.info/ "HolgerKuehn")
+- Serbian ( provided by Goran Milic )
 If you have created a translation for this plugin, please contact us to get it bundled with the plugin.
-- German Provided by [XaLpHa](https://empyrion-brb.de/ "XaLpHa") [HolgerKuehn](https://virtual-services.info/ "HolgerKuehn")

 To translate the plugin, [Contact us](https://support.smartcatdesign.net/ "Contact Us")